Message for our friends and clients More Information

 - If the home page is cluttered and difficult to navigate, this can deter customers away.

 Often, the Welcoming factor is best gauged by polling consumers, visitors, as well as industry professionals.
 When polling, ask what they find inviting about the website.
 On the other hand, ask what they find as offensive, distracting, or discouraging to interact with.
 Always ask for specifics.

 The "Convenience" Factor

 The Convenience factor determines how easy or accessible a website is for users.
 Any area of a website that is difficult, or cumbersome to navigate is a potential area in which a customer may be lost to a competitor website.

-- Is the website easy to navigate (is the navigation always in the same place)?
+- Is the website easy to navigate (is the navigation always in the same place and intuitive)?

 - Is information easy to find, or buried deep and rarely seen?

 - Is it easy to understand where to find needed information?